ekartashov/roo-conport-modes/docs/frameworks/akaf-architecture.md

 1. **Validation Layer**: Ensures quality and consistency of inputs and outputs at each step
 2. **Core Layer**: Implements the main adaptation and application logic
-3. **Integration Layer**: Connects with ConPort and other Phase 4 components
+3. **Integration Layer**: Connects with ConPort and other autonomous frameworks

 ### Architecture Diagram